drone/docs/publish.rst

   Your email address

 keep_build (optional)
-  Set to `true` if you would like to leave the final image on the `docker_host` used to build it.
+  Set to `true` if you would like to leave the final image on the `docker_server` used to build it.
 Default is `false`, which cleans up the build after successfully pushing to the registry.

 push_latest (optional)
   In addition to tagging with either `custom_tag` or the git-ref of your code, should we tag an image as `:latest` before pushing it?
 Default behaviour is set to `true`.